Kimberly Gustafson, Instructor

 Student Learning Outcomes

-- understand the positive outcomes diversity brings to the classroom, workplace, team dynamics, problem solving processes, and decision making.
+- understand and apply the positive outcomes diversity brings to the classroom, workplace, team dynamics, problem solving processes and decision-making;

 Course Delivery Format